-Foods that Increase Brain Activity
+Foods that Increase Brain Activity and Prevent Decline

 “Smart foods,” they’re called – foods that enhance brain activity and that keep the brain healthy as the body ages.
 We now know, from research, that certain elements in some foods have a positive impact on the brain.
 While much of this testing has occurred with rats, the implications for human brains are certainly there.
 The elements that are now known to improve brain health and to help prevent brain health decline are Omega-3’s, glucose, blood supply, and anti-oxidants.
 In fact, the research shows that oxidants are more detrimental to the brain than to any other organ in the body.
-If you would like detailed information about these studies, there are load of essays online that summarize them.
+If you would like detailed information about these studies, there is a load of essays online that summarize them.
 Nevertheless, foods rich in these elements should be added to everyone’s diet right now, no matter what age you are.

 Blueberries: Studies show that this superfood improves learning capacity and motor skills in animal studies.
 As well, they protect the brain from oxidants, and more recent studies indicate that there may be properties that retard dementia and Alzheimer’s.
 Recommended daily amount is 1 cup.